The Pulse of K-Entertainment

 Are Ryu Jun Yeol and Hong Kyung confirmed for Outback?

 No, neither actor is fully confirmed yet.
-On April 14, 2026, Korean entertainment reporting said both Ryu Jun Yeol and Hong Kyung are reviewing offers for Outback.
-Their agencies described the project as under consideration, which means the casting talks are active but not finalized.
+Original Korean reports published on April 13 and 14, 2026 said both Ryu Jun Yeol and Hong Kyung are reviewing offers for Outback, and their camps described the project as under consideration.
+That means the casting talks are active, but Netflix and the agencies have not announced signed deals or final billing yet.

 Is Outback based on a webtoon?